amdmh/amdmh.github.io/_posts/2018-12-10-Identify_Customer_Segments.md

 #### Step 1.2.2: Engineer Mixed-Type Features

 There are a handful of features that are marked as "mixed" in the feature summary that require special treatment in order to be included in the analysis.
 There are two in particular that deserve attention :
 - "PRAEGENDE_JUGENDJAHRE" combines information on three dimensions: generation by decade, movement (mainstream vs. avantgarde), and nation (east vs. west).
-While there aren't enough levels to disentangle east from west, you should create two new variables to capture the other two dimensions: an interval-type variable for decade, and a binary variable for movement.
+While there aren't enough levels to disentangle east from west, we should create two new variables to capture the other two dimensions: an interval-type variable for decade, and a binary variable for movement.
 - "CAMEO_INTL_2015" combines information on two axes: wealth and life stage.
 Break up the two-digit codes by their 'tens'-place and 'ones'-place digits into two new ordinal variables (which, for the purposes of this project, is equivalent to just treating them as their raw numeric values).